 EXERCISE REQUIREMENTS -- All breeds need exercise.
 A fenced yard is best.
 Walking around the block is great for everyone.
 You will love the feeling when people stop and stare at your dog and ask you about your breed.
 It's the best ice-breaker known to man in order to meet new people.
 Two English Setters playing together also provide great exercise for themselves, and are a joy to watch.

-Here's a basic diagram of grooming your English Setter:
+Here's a basic diagram of grooming your non-show English Setter:

 NEUTERING/SPAYING -- Should be done at 18 months to allow bone growth to be complete.
 Check with your veterinarian.